esphome/esphome-docs/components/sensor/sdp3x.rst

 .. _Sparkfun: https://www.sparkfun.com/products/17874

-To use the sensor, first set up an :ref:`I²C Bus <i2c>` and connect the sensor to the specified pins.
-Set the accuracy_decimals field to avoid rounding off the pressure readings, as the SDP3x sensors are designed to measure small pressure differences.
+To use the sensor, set up an :ref:`I²C Bus <i2c>` and connect the sensor to the specified pins.

 .. code-block:: yaml